Student Showcase 2013

-Student Showcase took place on Friday, November 9th, 2012 in the Alumni Plaza in front of the Student Union and the Administration Building.
-It opened to the public at 9:30am and ran until 5:00pm.
+Student Showcase 2013 will be on Friday, November 8th, 2013, from 9am to 5pm in the Alumni Plaza in front of the Student Union and the Administration Building.

-Photos from this year's showcase can be found at the GPSC's facebook page here.
+Photos from last year's showcase can be found at the GPSC's facebook page here.

 What is Student Showcase?